bluzDK/bluz-docs/docs/reference/serial.md

 Used for communication between the device and a computer or other devices.
 The device has two serial channels:

-`Serial:` This channel communicates through the USB port and when connected to a computer, will show up as a virtual COM port.

 `Serial1:` This channel is available via the device's TX and RX pins.

 `Serial2:` This channel is optionally available via the device's D1(TX) and D0(RX) pins.
 To use Serial2, add `#include "Serial2/Serial2.h"` near the top of your app's main code file.

+**NOTE:** 'Serial' is not available.
+On the Core/Photon, and Arduino Uno and many other compatible boards, this pipes to a virtual port that goes to the USB connector.
+Since bluz doesn't have a USB connector, we are sticking with convention and not using this.

 To use the TX/RX (Serial1) or D1/D0 (Serial2) pins to communicate with your personal computer, you will need an additional USB-to-serial adapter.
-To use them to communicate with an external TTL serial device, connect the TX pin to your device's RX pin, the RX to your device's TX pin, and the ground of your Core/Photon to your device's ground.
+To use them to communicate with an external TTL serial device, connect the TX pin to your device's RX pin, the RX to your device's TX pin, and the ground of bluz to your device's ground.

-**NOTE:** Please take into account that the voltage levels on these pins runs at 0V to 3.3V and should not be connected directly to a computer's RS232 serial port which operates at +/- 12V and can damage the Core/Photon.
+**NOTE:** Please take into account that the voltage levels on these pins runs at 0V to 3.3V and should not be connected directly to a computer's RS232 serial port which operates at +/- 12V and can damage bluz.

 ## begin()

 Sets the data rate in bits per second (baud) for serial data transmission.
 For communicating with the computer, use one of these rates: 300, 600, 1200, 2400, 4800, 9600, 14400, 19200, 28800, 38400, 57600, or 115200.
 You can, however, specify other rates - for example, to communicate over pins TX and RX with a component that requires a particular baud rate.

-**NOTE:** The data rate for the USB device `Serial` is ignored, as USB has its own negotiated speed.
-Setting speed to 9600 is safe for the USB device.
-Setting the port to 14400 baud will cause the Photon to go into DFU mode while 28800 will allow a YMODEM download of firmware.

 ```C++
 // SYNTAX